Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 Install the Render Workbench and the external rendering programs, indicating them in the FC preferences, and carry out all the necessary preparations.
 See instructions on the Render Workbench at:
 ![FreeCAD-Render](ttps://github.com/FreeCAD/FreeCAD-render); [Creating renderings](https://wiki.freecadweb.org/Manual:Creating_renderings); [Engine Install](https://github.com/FreeCAD/FreeCAD-render/blob/master/docs/EngineInstall.md).

 Prepare the render project(s) as per the instructions on the mentioned websites.
 Configure, in the properties window, that Open After Render be False and the Render Height and Width values for the final rendering images.
-For renderers other than POV-Ray, it is necessary to configure the value of Samples Per Pixel and it is recommended to activate the Denoiser.
+For renderers other than POV-Ray, it is necessary to configure the value of Samples Per Pixel, and it is recommended to activate the Denoiser.

 Important: click on the render button to generate an image and verify that everything is installed and configured correctly.